tangentsoft/libtabula/README-Visual-C++.txt

     settings match the above.
 Visual C++ is very picky about things like run time library settings.
 When in doubt, try running one of the example programs.
-If it works, the problem is likely in your project settings, not in Libtabula++.
+If it works, the problem is likely in your project settings, not in libtabula.